Content Warning: This post contains graphic images and discussions that may not be suitable for all readers. Reader discretion is advised.

 The Rape of Lucretia

-As the rape of the Sabine women introduced the beginning of the monarchy in Rome, the rape of Lucretia signalled its end.
-Lucretia’s story begins with a wine-fuelled dinner party and again our most prominent ancient source is Livy.
+As the rape of the Sabine women introduced the beginning of the monarchy in Rome, the rape of Lucretia signaled its end.
+Lucretia’s story begins with a wine-fuelled dinner party, and again our most prominent ancient source is Livy.

 While camped for battle, a group of young officers dined heavily one night.
 Among them was Sextus Tarquinius, the son of the Etruscan king, Tarquinius Superbus.
 The men began to discuss who had the most virtuous wife.
 Collatinus declared that his wife, Lucretia, would surely win.
 So, to test his assertion, the men rode to their homes, unannounced, to see what their wives were doing while their husbands were absent.
 Each man found his wife dining with her friends and thoroughly enjoying herself.
 However, when they arrived at Collatinus’ house, Lucretia was dutifully spinning wool with her slave girls – the embodiment of female virtue.

-In the dead of night he crept into Lucretia’s bedroom and attacked her at knifepoint.
-She resisted forcefully so Tarquinius threatened her.
+In the dead of night, he crept into Lucretia’s bedroom and attacked her at knifepoint.
+She resisted forcefully, so Tarquinius threatened her.
 He said that he would kill her and a slave and leave their bodies naked in the bed side by side.
-The thought of such dishonour weakened Lucretia’s resolve and she reluctantly gave way.
+The thought of such dishonor weakened Lucretia’s resolve, and she reluctantly gave way.
 Later, when Lucretia’s husband and father came to her aid, she explained what Tarquinius had done.
 Then, consumed with shame, she stabbed herself in the heart and died.

 Distraught, Collatinus marched to Rome to confront Tarquinius’ father, King Tarquinius Superbus.
-On the journey many people joined him in his desire to avenge Lucretia’s honour.
+On the journey, many people joined him in his desire to avenge Lucretia’s honor.
 By the time he reached Rome a small army followed in his wake, eager to get rid of their corrupt king.
 This small army eventually managed to overthrow the king and bring an end to 244 years of the monarchy.